rayfrankenstein/AITOW/README.md

 While it "works" it is certainly not ideal that people have to go off the reservation to ensure that the project doesn't implode in the future due to the accumulation of buggy code, performance problems and likely security vulnerabilities.”—pandapower, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

+---
+"But that just begs the question, why sprint?
+Two weeks seems arbitrary, and meetings on that cadence are pretty noisy.
+Trying to deliver in that frame can either lead to dead time if things go faster than expected or can lead to artificial failures if you miss it.
+Why set yourself up to fail that particular way?
+I don’t think it’s especially useful for organization or accountability and adds a lot of noise and waste."--ch4s3, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

 --
 “I feel like you work at my last company.
 But so many companies f* this up that it could be any company.